diogoff/isttok-tomography/README.md

     - The script will also read the output file and plot the lines of sight.

-- Run `projmat.py` to find the projection matrix.
+- Run `projmat.py` to find the projection matrix from pixel values to detector measurements.

-    - The x- and y-axis pixel resolution is defined in the code.
+    - The pixel resolution for the x- and y-axis are defined in the code.

-    - The script will plot how each pixel contributes to the measurement of each detector.
+    - The script will plot the contribution of every pixel to each camera/detector measurement.

+    - When a line of sight crosses a pixel, the contribution of that pixel is assumed to be proportionate to the length of the intersection between the line and the pixel.
+For pixels that are not crossed by the line of sight, their contribution is zero, since there is no intersection.

     - The projection matrix will be saved to the output file `projmat.npy`.